 There are no traffic signs in Ridgeland that say: Stop for Steaks.
-But it would still be a crime if you visited the city without digging in to sample and savor one of its most famous and well-loved products.
-Ridgeland has earned the title of the “Steak Capital of Mississippi” for good reason.
+But it would still be a crime if you visited the city without digging in to sample and savor one of its most famous and well-loved delicacies.
+Ridgeland has earned the title of the “Steakhouse Capital of Mississippi” for good reason.
 The city has not only the most steakhouses of any city in the state, but also the best, as the raves of national food critics testify.
 CNN, Business Insider and Men’s Journal have all branded Ridgeland steaks the best in the state, and even the nation.

 Ready to map out your own mouthwatering visit and “steak” your claim?
 Consider these superb choices:

-If generous serving sizes are your must-have, then Kathryn’s Steakhouse and Seafood Restaurant (6800 Old Canton Road, #108) is definitely a contender, since large portions and live music are a trademark.
+If generous serving sizes are your must-have, then Kathryn’s Steakhouse and Seafood Restaurant (6800 Old Canton Road, #108) is definitely a contender, since large portions and live music are their trademark.
 And while many will tell you that it’s impossible to top Kathryn’s unadorned filet medallions, in fact you may want to pair those juicy filets with savory toppings like crabmeat and hollandaise, or black peppercorn and bleu cheese, or sautéed mushrooms and feta cheese.

 Like a perfectly grilled, flavor-rich crust?
 At Doe’s Eat Place (898 Avery Boulevard) such perfection takes time—21 days to age the beef loin, from which the two-inch thick steaks are cut fresh daily.
 From there, it’s the magic of the grill master working incandescent wonders with a 1000-degree+ grill.
 Doe’s has been named by the James Beard Foundation as one of “America’s Classics,” and Men’s Journal has crowned Doe’s porterhouse steak “the best thing to eat in America.”